-- To participate in BIOL 271, in addition to regular course registration, students are required to go through the standard application and admission process for study abroad through the Office of International Education (OIE).
+- To participate in this faculty-lead study abroad course, students are required to go through the standard application and admission process for study abroad through the Office of International Education (OIE).
 Students are responsible for arranging and paying for their own passports and visas (if required).
 SUNY Oneonta's Student Conduct Code applies throughout the travel component on the course, and violations will be reported and sanctioned in the same manner as an on-campus incident.
 We will travel as a group from a major airport in the U.S. Northeast and back.
-Students are responsible for their own transport to/from the specified U.S. airport and meals that are not organized as a group meal. - BIOL 271 immerses students in a different culture, and students are expected to be flexible and resilient.
-Please be mindful that you will be a guest in a foreign country and try to make the most out of the experience.
+Students are responsible for their own transport to/from the specified U.S. airport and meals that are not organized as a group meal. - This is a course that immerses students in field experience in a different culture, and students are expected to be flexible and resilient.
+Please be mindful that you are a guest in a foreign country and try to make the most out of the experience.
 If you are shocked or feel uncomfortable about something, please share it with your class you probably are not the only one who feels that way, and analyzing and understanding why we feel that way is an important part of studying abroad.